 Towels feel stiff because they start to build up soapy residue.
 By using half detergent than suggested, your machine’s rinse cycle will have an easier time washing out those last pesky bits of soap.

-WASH IN MEDIUM/ROOM-TEMPERATURE WATER
+WASH IN MEDIUM/BODY-TEMPERATURE WATER

 DON’T USE FABRIC SOFTENERS